jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 ---
 ## Year End Summary:

-I only started recording strictly from March.
-35 books of which 8 were fictional.
-Best book was 'The Making of the Atomic Bomb' for it's detail and frightening end.
-I read fiction books more quickly, and next year plan to read more fiction that isn't murder mysteries or similar.
+35 books total.
+8 fiction.
+Best book this year = 'The Making of the Atomic Bomb'
+Notes:
+* I read fiction books more quickly.
+I should read more 'good' fiction.
+Not murder mysteries / easy reading.

-The pandemic undoubtably increased my reading and that is one positive that can be taken from 2020.
+* The pandemic undoubtably increased my reading.
+It's one positive that can be taken from 2020.
 In 2021 I will again target at least 2 books per month, and additionally 30 books for the year.
-One of the challenges is finding interesting books to read so I will also start a 'to read' list.
+I'm getting through my list of books I knew I wanted to read, finding more becomes more challenging.

 ## Books read in 2020:
 This year (2020) I am attempting to read more.
 To keep track I'm listing the books I've read here along with short comment and notable takeaways.
 In no particular order.